Vatican Apostolic Archive: Holdings

 The Vatican Apostolic Archive has been estimated to contain 85 km of shelving, with 35,000 volumes in the selective catalogue alone.

 Complete archives of letters written by the popes, known as the papal registers, are available beginning with the papacy of Pope Innocent III (r.
 1198–1216).
 A few registers of earlier popes also survive, including Pope John VIII (r.
 872–882) and Pope Gregory VII (r.
 1073–1085).
-There is little other documentation of the papacy before the 13th century.

 Notable documents include Henry VIII of England's request for a marriage annulment, a handwritten transcript of the trial of Galileo for heresy, and letters from Michelangelo complaining he had not been paid for work on the Sistine Chapel.

 To mark the 400th anniversary of the Vatican Archives, 100 documents dating from the 8th to the 20th century were put on display from February to September 2012 in the "Lux in arcana – The Vatican Secret Archives reveals itself" exhibition held at the Capitoline Museums in Rome.
 They included the 1521 papal bull of excommunication of Martin Luther and a letter from Mary, Queen of Scots, written while awaiting her execution.

 The archive also supports its own photographic and conservation studios.